haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 wrapIdentity = Identity
 ```

-There is only 1 piece of syntax that ever comes before module syntax, that is
+There is only one piece of syntax that ever comes before module syntax; that is
 language extensions.
 We won't go over what they do here, but just so you are
-familiar, this is what they look like.
+familiar this is what they look like.

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}